-- If a spray deterrent is ineffective, try a texture deterrent.
-Certain textures are very uncomfortable on your cat’s paws, including sticky mats, aluminum foil, wiring, and more.
+- If a spray deterrent seems ineffective, try a texture deterrent.
+Certain textures are very uncomfortable on your cat’s paws, including sticky mats, aluminum foil, and more.

 Click training is more common for training dogs but can be effective for some cats.

 The method involves associating a click with a treat.
 Every time your cat performs preferred behavior, reward with a click, praise, and a treat.
 The cat will start performing this preferred behavior in order to receive her click and treat.
 Learn more about this method from a trusted DVM at Vet Street.